Back to Podcast Guides

 Run a 7-day light rhythm reset

-Use this when sleep, energy, or emotional reactivity feels slightly off and you want a concrete circadian experiment before adding more supplements, devices, or analysis.
-Keep it gentle.
+Use this when sleep, energy, or emotional reactivity feels slightly off and you want a concrete circadian experiment before reaching for more supplements, devices, or analysis.
 Stop or adapt if it worsens symptoms, migraines, mania risk, eye discomfort, or sleep anxiety.

 1. Pick a stable wake window.
-Choose a wake time you can hit within 30–60 minutes for seven days.
-Do not start with perfection.
+Choose a wake time you can hit within 30-60 minutes for seven days.
+Perfection is irrelevant.

 2. Get outdoor light before phone light.
 Within the first hour, go outside for 2-10 minutes.
 No sungazing.
 On cloudy days, stay a little longer if comfortable.

 3. Add one midday anchor.
 Walk outside, eat lunch away from the screen, or work near a window.
-Matt emphasizes that biology is not only about fuel; it is also about environmental timing signals.
+Biology responds to environmental timing signals, not just fuel.

 4. Create a digital sunset.
 Two hours before bed, lower screen brightness, use warm settings, dim overhead lights, and reduce work intensity.
 If you use amber or red lenses, treat them as support, not permission to keep stimulating yourself.

 5. Keep late food light.
-If late meals disturb your sleep, test making lunch or an earlier dinner the main meal for the week, as Matt describes doing for his own circadian rhythm.
+If late meals disturb your sleep, test making lunch or an earlier dinner the main meal for the week.
+Matt describes doing this for his own circadian rhythm.

 6. Track only three signals.
 Morning energy, evening sleepiness, and emotional reactivity.
 A one-line note is enough.